-Industrial crops are plants grown to provide materials for industrial processing and production of non-food products such as biofuel, rubber, starch, industrial oil, aromatic compounds, botanical pesticides, tannins and dye.
-Because they are to be processed into industrial products, the harvested raw materials must necessarily be sold to the processors.
+Industrial crops are plants grown to provide materials for industrial processing and production of biofuel, rubber, starch, industrial oil, aromatic compounds, botanical pesticides, tannins, dye, and other products.
+Because they are to be processed into industrial products, the harvested raw materials are generally sold to the processors.

 Plantation crops are plants grown in large tracts of land under intensive culture.
 The products are exported rather than used for local consumption.

 High value crops are plants grown for food, beverage and other products with high buying prices in both local and foreign market.
 These include many fruits, vegetables and ornamental crops.

 The farming methods applied in commercial farming vary from farmer to farmer and from country to country, but always with the intent of earning substantial profit.